DohaNaga/Off-target-P-ML/README.md

 -  SMILES
 -  BINARY_VALUE: whether the compound is active (1) or inactive (0) upon the corresponding target

+##### Important note:

-You can replace `dataset_1` with your own dataset (must have the same name, column annotations and format).
+The sample data set `dataset_1` is provided for demonstration purposes.
+You can replace it with your own dataset (must have the same name, column annotations and format) to generate the prediction models for the desired targets.
+The necessary coloumns are the ones mentioned earlier (CAS.number,OFF_TARGET,SMILES,BINARY_VALUE ).
+The scripts provided are adapted to imbalanced datasets.

 ## I. Preparation of the working directory